Open navigation

 Once you’ve created an empty filter, you’re ready to define its elements.

-First, give the filter a descriptive and unique name, so you can easily use it in other elements in the same report.
+First, give the filter a descriptive and unique name, so you can easily use it in other elements in the same report using the same data source or connector.

 Next, choose the filter functionality — either “Exclude” or “Include”.
 Inclusive filters look for results matching your values and include them in the results, while exclusive filters do the opposite, looking for results that match your values and dropping them out of the results.